• Skip to primary navigation

 Driving in Ireland

 Figuring out where to go is simple and we found the roads in Ireland to be well marked.
-The Ring of Kerry, along with other routes, are popular so the country has gone to great length to put up branded signage.
+The Ring of Kerry, along with other routes, is popular so the country has gone to great length to put up branded signage.

-This means you’ll see actual Ring of Kerry and Wild Atlantic Way signage through the whole drive.
+This means you’ll see the actual Ring of Kerry and Wild Atlantic Way signage through the whole drive.
 This makes navigation easy, even when the GPS sometimes gets it wrong.

 Need to book a car for your road trip adventure?
 We use Discover Car Hire for comparing car prices to find the best deal.
 They search both local & international rental companies.